 Jolene Noelle (Program Director) is a freelance dramaturg, director, and theatrical wanderer.
 Her interests include devised theatre, physical theatre, and anything that exists in extremes.
 Jolene has been investigating the efficacy of horror aesthetics on stage, often directing and writing about the horror genre.
 Recent credits include: Dramaturg: Exposure, Next In Line Productions; The Hour of the Star, Columbia Stages; Ripper, Times Scare; Lilith, Columbia Univ.
 Asst.
 Director: BLACKOUT: House.
 Director: Video Clare, Columbia Univ.
 Literary Fellow: Geva Theatre.

-Gahlia Eden (Studio Manager) is a freelance stage manager/writer/actor with a focus in comedy.
+Gahlia Eden (Tech Consultant) is a freelance stage manager/writer/actor with a focus in comedy.
 She recently worked with Christine Renee Miller on her show Such Nice Shoes at Theaterlab.
-Additional Stage Managing credits include: Amy Stiller’s Just Trust (Dixon Place, Theater Workshop of Nantucket, Afterglow Festival), and the upcoming production of Chicken by Patricia Kositzky (Dixon Place).
-Gahlia is currently working on writing her own solo show, and is in pre-production for her own web series which will be released in September of 2017.
-Gahlia is delighted to join the Theaterlab team and looks forward to working with the entire Theaterlab community.
+Additional Stage Managing credits include: Amy Stiller’s Just Trust (Dixon Place, Theater Workshop of Nantucket, Afterglow Festival), and Chicken by Patricia Kositzky (Dixon Place).
+Gahlia is currently working on writing her own solo show.

 Lanie Zipoy (Grant Writer // Media Manager) is a Memphis-born, New York-based theater and film producer.
 She also has extensive experience in grant writing for non-profits and individual artists as well as social media development.
 At Theaterlab, Lanie currently co-produces the DAMN!
 Film Series, a film series celebrating short films.
 She has also produced Voices Inside/Out, a theatrical exchange program that supported the playwriting program and the professional playwriting residency at a medium security prison in Kentucky, at Theaterlab.
 She was a Time Warner Fellow of the 2012-2014 Women’s Project Lab.